bijilsubhash/bijilsubhash-io/content/blog/lessons-from-building-data-pipelines-on-dlt.md

 tags = ["Data Ingestion", "DLT"]
 +++

 Couple of months ago, I [shared](https://bijilsubhash.io/blog/exploring-dlt-for-data-ingestion/) my initial experience with Data Load Tool (DLT).
 Since then, I have been building some projects with the help of their [documentation](https://dlthub.com/docs/intro) and the active Slack community.
 The Python-first approach of DLT greatly appealed to me as a data engineer.
-Over the past two months, I’ve deepened my appreciation for idiomatic Python while exploring and applying several of DLT’s features, which I am m eager to leverage in real-world projects.
+Over the past two months, I’ve deepened my appreciation for idiomatic Python while exploring and applying several of DLT’s features, which I am eager to leverage in real-world projects.
 In this article, I’ll dive into some key DLT features and the lessons learned from building data pipelines.

 Note: While this article predominantly refers to the use of RESTful APIs as data sources, DLT's versatility extends to many other options, which I will discuss in future posts.